 The best circular saws are a key item in almost every tool kit, thanks to their ability to make fast, accurate cuts in lots of different materials.
 When it comes to choosing the best circular saw for you, it’s important to keep in mind the type of work you expect to use it for as well as how often you expect to use it.
-They come with a range of features, so we’ve rounded up the best circular saws on the market right now to save you hours of researching.
+We spent more than 80 hours researching and performing hands-on testing of the best circular saws on the market right now.
+Here are our recommendations.

 Perfect for DIY jobs

 The SKIL circular saw is lightweight and easy to use, with lots of features including a laser guide for safer and more accurate cutting, and an advanced dust blower.
 The anti-snag lower guard is a nice touch too.

 - Laser guide

 - No rip fence

 It has a safety lock and you need both hands to turn it on.
 This is handy for preventing the saw from starting accidentally.
 It’s also well-balanced and easy to handle and maneuver.
 It features a spindle lock to hold the shaft in place while you change the blade, using a single hex wrench that you can store on the tool itself.
 It does sit towards the lower end of the scale power-wise so it’s not the best choice for heavy lumber work, but it can reliably work through DIY jobs.